Article III - Membership

 SECTION 6 – APPLICATIONS

-All applications for membership, accompanied by the first year’s dues, shall be made to the VFMC Treasurer who shall notify the appropriate Extension Chairman and Individual Membership Chairman.
+All applications for membership, accompanied by the first year’s dues, shall be made to the VFMC Treasurer who shall notify the appropriate Extension Chair and Individual Membership Chair.

 SECTION 7 – TERMINATION OF MEMBERSHIP